agmip/ARDN/docs/Glossary.md

 Jones, J.W., G. Hoogenboom, C.H.
 Porter, K.J.
 Boote, W.D.
 Batchelor, L.A.
 Hunt, P.W.
 Wilkens, U. Singh, A.J.
 Gijsman, and J.T.
 Ritchie.
 2003.
 DSSAT Cropping System Model.
 European Journal of Agronomy 18:235-265.

 **ICASA** – International Consortium for Agricultural Systems Applications.
 ICASA developed a set of data protocols for field crop experiments.
-As part of these protocols, an comprehensive dictionary was created to fully describe experiments with a common vocabulary.
+As part of these protocols, a comprehensive dictionary was created to fully describe experiments with a common vocabulary.
 In 2011, AgMIP adopted the ICASA Data Dictionary for use in AgMIP data interoperability protocols.
 The ICASA Data Dictionary (or Master Variable List) can be found **[here](http:/www.tinyurl.com/icasa-mvl)**.

 White, J.W., Hunt, L.A., Boote, K.J., Jones, J.W., Koo, J., Kim, S., Porter, C.H., Wilkens, P.W., Hoogenboom, G. 2013.
 Integrated Description of Agricultural Field Experiments and Production: the ICASA Version 2.0 Data Standards.
 Computers and Electronics in Agriculture.
 96:1-12.